stgm/scientific-programming-1/32 Population/40 RabbitsReproduce/10 KonijnenReproduceren.md

 #### The assignment: chance of success for the rabbits

 We're now able to answer the original question of this assignment: what is the chance the rabbits will win?
-More concrete: in what percentage of the simulations is the number of rabbits in the forest after 1000 timesteps (seconds) greater than 45?
+More concrete: in what percentage of the simulations is the number of rabbits in the forest after 1000 time steps (seconds) greater than 45?
 Edit the `success_chance_rabbits()` from assignment 4b in such a way that it now runs 200 simulations and keep track for each of the simulations whether the rabbits won (more than 45 rabbits), or the foxes have won (fewer than 5 rabbits) or that there was a tie (all other cases).

 <b>Note:</b> You no longer need to show the graph that you've created for assignment 4b for each of the simulations.
 Make sure it is only plotted if the functions `success_chance_rabbits()` only runs 1 simulation.